Sekihotai/switchguide/tinfoil/shops.md

 Benefits ✨

 * Has almost every game
-* Usually gets new games, updates, and DLC faster than other shops
+* Sometimes gets new games, updates, and DLC faster than other shops
-* Has a stash that you can donate to for USB installing
+* You can donate to get access to a donator drive for USB installing
+* Dumps almost every game in any other shop

 Detriments 📛

-* Doesn't allow you to use your own theme, has to be one approved by /hbg/
+* Doesn't allow you to use your own theme, has to be one approved by /hbg/ (not going to happen)
-* Doesn't have first parties, you have to pay for those
+* Doesn't have first parties, you have to pay for access to the shared drive that has them
-* Discord server gets deleted every three months by Discord Administrators
+* Discord server gets deleted a lot by Discord Administrators, which makes it harder to get the latest news about /hbg/
 * Website uptime has been shotty lately
 * Donator spreadsheet is broken